 Ab Moo is loved by locals for its takeaway snacks wrapped in banana leaves, such as naem, which is fermented pork sausage and egg in banana leaf – one of my all-time favourite Chiang Mai snacks.
 The stall also sells other fermented dips, relishes and pickled fruits.

-We left the market area and crossed the moat that surrounds the old city and entered a residential neighbourhood that while close to the centre felt well off the beaten track.
+The next stop on our Chiang Mai food tour was going to take us off the beaten track.
+We left the market area and crossed the moat that surrounds the old city and entered a residential neighbourhood that while close to the centre felt far removed from the hustle and bustle of the tourist centre.

 In a narrow winding lane we almost stumbled into a beautiful old Buddhist chedi in the backyard of a home.
 The chedi is conical shaped tower that holds the ashes of deceased, generally monks or affluent or powerful citizen.
 Chiang Mai’s back streets are full of such surprises.